 “Heavy lifting is so empowering—you really feel like a badass.”

-“I really wanted to gain strength and muscle mass, so the first thing I did was cut out most of my cardio,” says the actress, whom you probably know from Community and Mad Men.
+“I really wanted to gain strength and muscle mass, so the first thing I did was cut out most of my cardio,” says the actress, who was featured in Community and Mad Men before her breakout role in the hit Netflix comedy, which returns June 29 with season two.
 Adds Walsh: “Alison received enough conditioning from the work we were doing with weights.”

 Instead, she recovered from endless rounds of pull-ups and Bulgarian split squats with a slow jog every few days.
 She also popped into a weekly class at Walsh’s Rise Nation studio, where she spent 30 minutes raising her heart rate on a VersaClimber.